 - Quickly check your properties’ cleaning state (clean/dirty) from your occupancy calendar and receive reports on any damage.

-- Finalise the check-out to release the security deposit immediately If no problems are detected.
+- Finalise the check-out to release the security deposit immediately, in case you detect no other problems.

 - Issue the invoice after the completion of the check-out.
-If you’ve linked your account to Xero, the invoice will be delivered there as well.
+If you’ve linked your account to Xero, the invoice will be pushed there as well.

-Overall, each property manager should implement vacation rental check-out management to ensure that all the calculations for each booking are double-checked.
-Accordingly, relying solely on automation may not be the best choice for operating check-outs.
+Overall, each property manager should implement vacation rental check-out management.
+That is to make sure they double check all the calculations for each booking.
+So, relying solely on automation may not be the best choice for operating check-outs.
 In this process, an advanced PMS can be a good helping hand.
-It addresses all check-out tasks in full yet allows you to control and make interventions and modifications manually.
+It addresses all of the check-out tasks in full yet allows you to control and make interventions and modifications manually.